-This document (RSPO P&C 2018) defines Indicators for each Criterion and further Guidance where useful.
-Indicators are specific pieces of objective evidence that shall (must) be in place to demonstrate or verify that the Criterion is being met, i.e. they constitute the normative part of the standard together with the Principles, Criteria and definitions.
-Guidance consists of useful information to help the unit of certification and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should be followed.
-Guidance constitutes the informative part of the standard.
+This document defines indicators and guidance for each criterion.
+Indicators are specific pieces of objective evidence that must be in place to demonstrate or verify that the criterion is being met.
+Guidance consists of useful information to help the grower/miller and auditor understand what the criterion means in practice, including in some cases specific guidance for national interpretation of the criterion and for application by smallholders.